katearothney/human-guardrails/README.md

 ## Why I care

 We tend to pick up tools long before we understand what they do to us.
 AI is a strange case.
 Older tools mostly held our information for us.
-This one can do the actual thinking and remembering, and even some of the talking to other people.
-Sometimes that's a real gift.
-Other times I think it costs us something we won't notice until it's already gone.
-I want to be specific about which capacities are at risk, what the research really says, and what we can do.
+But on our behalf, this emerging technology can do the actual thinking, remembering and talking to other people.
+Sometimes that's a real gift, but other times I think it costs us something we won't notice until it's already gone.
+I want to be specific about which human capacities are at risk, what current research really says, and potential guardrails to mitigate these risks.

 ## The capacities

-I've grouped these three ways, because they're not the same kind of thing.
-Some happen inside your own head.
-Some show up in what you're willing to do and how hard you're willing to try.
-Some only show up in how you treat other people.
+I've grouped these three ways.
+- Some happen inside your own head.
+- Some show up in what you're willing to do and how hard you're willing to try.
+- Some only show up in how you treat other people.

 The formal version of this split, which the [matrix](matrix.md) uses, is the trilogy of mind: cognition, affect, and conation, meaning thinking, feeling, and willing.
 Conation is the old word for the willing and striving part, and it's the one the usual "cognitive and emotional" framing forgets.
 It's also the part AI reaches most directly.
 The plain-language groupings below are the same idea.